without Internet Explorer,

 All in all, this is definitely my favorite immortal album, and my pick for best album of 2009.
 It’s more of the same, but it doesn’t sound tired and lacking of inspiration.
 It’s really more than I could have asked for.
 Most bands with similar reputations have called it quits for the sake of “knowing when to quit making music” or just plain suck now.
 Immoral on the other hand have always delivered, and this album delivers in truckloads.
 Never mind that it sounds the same as their last three albums, just listen to it.

-Here before us, years later to see this decade pass in history, lay All Shall Fall, the album I thought I’d never hear from an Immortal I believed broke up for good.
-Abbath’s claims of a second Blizzard Beasts was bullshit, but what he and the gang delivered instead hardly disappoints, I assure you.
-While Sons Of Northern Darkness was indeed a worthy closer, it wasn’t really my favorite.
-All Shall Fall continues that general thrash / black sound while borrowing from I’s Between Two Worlds, mixed in with some influences from past albums such as At The Heart Of Winter.
+All Shall Fall is the album I thought I’d never hear from an Immortal I believed broke up for good.
+Abbath’s claims of a second Blizzard Beasts were bullshit but what the group delivered instead doesn't disappoint.
+All Shall Fall continues that general heavy / thrash / black sound while borrowing from I’s Between Two Worlds, mixed in with some influences from past albums such as At The Heart Of Winter.

 The core of the music is undeniably Immortal; the pace, arrangements, epic feeling; it’s as if nothing really changed these past six years of waiting.
 Production thankfully is much like Between Two Worlds and Sons Of Northern Darkness, so the generally cold but thrashy atmosphere keeps the songs alive and pumped.
 Every instrument is reckless and barbaric – fearless in the face of an inevitable battle.
 Mixing is fantastic, with all the instruments respecting one another’s role between fast and mid-paced rhythms.
 Every song is hard-hitting with enough power to knock your head back, executed mercilessly by Abbath’s deafening riffs.
 Bass support hounds at every moment, grumbling like avalanches roaring down the slopes in an effort to bury you alive.
 My subs have no problem making the house rumble, and I have no problem letting Abbath and Apollyon tearing this place apart.